ma921/SOBER/README.md

 - 06 Deep learning based sampler for drug discovery

 ## Examples
-See ./examples for reproducing the results in the paper.
+See `examples` for reproducing the results in the paper.

 ## Cite as
 Please cite this work as